menkaff/metrics/README.md

 ## Installation

-First add these lines repositories in
+First add these lines into your Composer.json

 > composer.json